Rogendo/django-allauth-tutorial/README.md

-# Django Allauth: A Guide to Enabling Social Logins with GitHub and Google
+# Django Allauth: A Guide to Enabling Social Logins with GitHub and Google.

 Django allauth is a powerful and versatile authentication, registration, and account management solution for Django-based web applications.